 Self-employed personal assistants.

 You are responsible for confirming the employment status of self-employed workers, by completing the online tool on www.gov.uk/guidance/check-employment-status-for-tax and provide a copy of the report to the council.
-Expenses for materials and mileage are not payable from the direct payment account and cannot be allowed for the when determining the employment status
+Expenses for materials and mileage are not payable from the direct payment account and cannot be allowed for the when determining the employment status.

 The self-employed worker cannot start working until their status has been confirmed in writing to the council.
 This is to check that you are not liable for paying the self-employed worker’s tax and national insurance contributions.
 Also, this is to prevent at a later date the HM Revenue & Customs deciding that the person is employed (not self-employed) and backdating any tax or national insurance liability for you to pay.
 The council will not be held liable for any backdated contributions or penalties that may arise from you not determining the employment status of any employees correctly.